[First time skiing] This year's a great one! Latest report from Kagura Ski Resort

 This season has been blessed with some of the most consistent snowfall in recent years, and ski resorts across the country have mostly opened as scheduled.
 While I was feeling frustrated watching my friends in Hakuba and Hokkaido on social media as they made their first runs in early December, I finally found some free time, so I, Onozuka, who is based at the STEEP editorial department's Echigo Yuzawa/Minami Uonuma Branch, went skiing at Kagura Ski Resort on December 13th

-Every year, I prepare to go first thing in the morning to make my first run the best one yet.
+Every year, I get ready from early in the morning to make my first run of the season the best it can be.

-I leave home at 6:30am and head to Kagura Ski Resort.
-This year, the weather in Echigo Yuzawa and Minamiuonuma has been rainy and sleet-filled at the foot of the mountain, but snow has fallen on the mountains, and we've been blessed with an abundance of snow.
-There's no snow on the roads, so driving is comfortable.
+I leave home at 6:30 a.m. and head to Kagura Ski Resort.
+This year, the weather in Echigo Yuzawa and Minami Uonuma has been mostly rain and sleet at the foot of the mountain, but it's been snowing in the mountains, resulting in plenty of snow cover.
+There's no snow on the roads, so driving is pleasant.

 The first ropeway ride of the morning.
 I'm excited for my long-awaited first ski trip